mconlon17/organization-ontology/docs/source/glossary.rst

     an object property, or a datatype property.

   VIVO
-    Software, ontlogies, and community for representing scholarship.
+    Software, ontologies, and community for representing scholarship.

   VIVO 1
-    The `VIVO Ontology <https://github.com/vivo-ontologies/vivo-ontology>`_ as implemented in VIVO beginning with VIVO version 1.6.
+    The `VIVO Ontology <https://github.com/vivo-ontologies/vivo-ontology>`_ as
+    implemented in VIVO beginning with VIVO version 1.6.